Low-Resolution Editing is All You Need for High-Resolution Editing: Related work

-More recently, transformer-based~\cite{vaswani2017attention} diffusion models have further advanced editing capabilities.
-For example, Step1X-Edit~\cite{liu2025step1x-edit} presents general-purpose instruction-based image editing framework by coupling a multimodal LLM with a DiT-based~\cite{peebles2023scalable} decoder trained on a large-scale, taxonomy-driven editing dataset.
-ICEdit~\cite{zhang2025context} leverages the in-context generation capability of large DiT models, treating edits as a diptych-style prompts and only requires lightweight LoRA-MoE fine-tuning~\cite{hu2022lora}.
-KV-Edit~\cite{zhu2025kv} enables training-free editing by reusing cached key–value tokens under a user-provided mask, which is an idea inspired by LLM's KV-cache mechanisms~\cite{xiao2023efficient}, to preserve background pixels while effectively modifying the foreground regions. {However, while these methods can edit images only up to 1K resolution, our approach leverages the generative priors of existing methods to enable editing even at 2K and higher resolutions.}
+More recently, generative models with transformer-based architectures~\cite{vaswani2017attention} have further advanced editing capabilities.
+For example, Step1X-Edit~\cite{liu2025step1x-edit} presents a general-purpose instruction-based image editing framework by coupling a multi-modal LLM with a DiT-based~\cite{peebles2023scalable} decoder trained on a large-scale taxonomy-driven editing dataset.
+ICEdit~\cite{zhang2025context} leverages the in-context generation capability of large DiT models, treating edits as diptych-style prompts and only requires lightweight LoRA-MoE fine-tuning~\cite{hu2022lora}.
+KV-Edit~\cite{zhu2025kv} enables training-free editing by reusing cached key–value tokens under a user-provided mask, which is an idea inspired by LLM's KV-cache mechanisms~\cite{xiao2023efficient}, to preserve background pixels while effectively modifying the foreground regions.
+However, these methods can edit images only up to 1K resolution, whereas our approach leverages the generative priors of existing methods to enable editing even at 2K and higher resolutions.

 \paragraph{Diffusion-based super-resolution.}